Top 10 Things to Do in Sarajevo

 Don’t you just love nature?
-If the answer is yes, then there is no better place in the city then Vrelo Bosne.
+If the answer is yes, then there is no better place in the city than Vrelo Bosne.

 Adrenaline ride is an experience to remember!
-Beside this main attraction, there are also a restaurant, café, playroom, souvenir shop, outdoor playground, promenade, a natural climbing rock and many other attractions.
+Besides this main attraction, there is also a restaurant, café, playroom, souvenir shop, outdoor playground, promenade, natural climbing rock, and many other attractions.

 5. Visit Gazi Husrev-Bey’s Mosque

 The Gazi Husrev-Bey’s Mosque is the largest historical mosque in Bosnia and Herzegovina and one of the most representative Ottoman structures in the Balkans.
 It is located in Baščaršija neighborhood and, being one of the main architectural monuments in the city, is regularly visited by tourists.
 It was built in the 16th century.
 By its architectural style, the Gazi Husrev-Bey’s Mosque represents an early period of classical Ottoman architecture.
 It has a stunning interior with glorious ceilings, windows, and woodwork.

 The ensemble of the Gazi Husrev-Bey’s Mosque includes a fountain (public fountain), mekteb (religious school), abdesthana with warm water (a ceremonial washing), tomb (mausoleum) of Gazi Husrev-Bey and Murat Bey Tardic, harem (graveyard), muvekithana (determining the exact time for prayer), minaret and a clock tower.